zeno-ml/zeno-build/tasks/README.md

 ## Tasks

-The tasks supported by default are:
+The tasks supported right now are:

 - [Chatbots](chatbot/) that chat with users and return appropriate responses.
 - [Summarization](summarization/) systems that take longer articles and reduce